 It is impossible to relate slip-disc (slipped disc) information without giving out details on disc structure and anatomy.

 So, we will briefly go over the most basic anatomy without delay.
 In the human body, there are 23 spinal discs.
 Every spinal segment has a vertebral disc attached, except the first vertebra (C-1).
 A spinal disc’s function is to bear the weight, connect spinal segments, and allow motion and mobility.
 The disc has other features, such as providing the frontal wall of neural foramina, but we will cover those at another time.

 - Nucleus Pulposus

-The Nucleus pulposus is the central part of the disc.
 As the name implies, the nucleus is in the center of a spinal disc.
 The Nucleus is the part of the spinal disc that allows for mobility and function.
-It is also the segment that produces the raw material the entire disc needs for survival and repair.
+Moreover, the nucleus pulposus (the core of the spinal discs) produces the raw material the entire disc needs for survival and repair.
+The Nucleus pulposus is the essential part of the spinal disc.
 Quite literally, it is the heart and the brain.

-Annulus Fibrosus is a highly specialized ligament in the spine.
-The annulus fibrosus has many functions, but we will concentrate on the role it plays in connecting the spinal bones to one another.
+Annulus fibrosus is a highly specialized ligament in the spine.
+The annulus fibrosus has many functions, but we will concentrate on connecting the spinal bones.
 Additionally, we will briefly discuss its role in maintaining and corralling the nucleus in the center.
-Therefore, we like to think of the annulus fibrous as the “muscle” (bodyguard) of a disc.
+Therefore, we like to think of the annulus fibrous as a disc’s “muscle” (bodyguard).

 We mentioned earlier that spinal discs are firmly attached to the vertebrae.